 Use CodeLens, Code Actions (lightbulb), or the Command Palette to run one of:

-Insert Line Assertions to generate or safely refresh assertions for whole source line(s)
+Insert Line Assertions safely generates or refreshes whole source line(s).

-Insert Range Assertions to generate assertions only for the selected range or token at the cursor
+Insert Range Assertions generates assertions for the selected range or token at the cursor.

 User-facing line and column numbers are 1-based unless explicitly noted otherwise.